Shire of Moreton: Greater Ipswich Scheme of 1949

 On 29 January 1949, a new Local Government Act was enacted to further amalgamate local government in the Ipswich area, abolishing the Shires of Normanby and Rosewood.
 The City of Ipswich was enlarged to include the more urban parts of the Shire of Moreton.
 The Shire of Moreton was then enlarged by the inclusion of the northern part of the Shire of Normanby and all the Shire of Rosewood.
 The southern part of the Shire of Normanby was transferred to an enlarged Shire of Boonah.

 Period of stability

 Council meetings were held in Ipswich until 4 March 1961, when they moved to Churchill.

 In 1988, the shire had a population of about 38,000 people and covered an area of 1813 square kilometres.

 Abolition

-On 22 March 1995 the Shire merged into the City of Ipswich, as part of an effort to reform local government and create "super-cities".
-This occurred in tandem with the Shire of Albert merging into the City of Gold Coast, and the Shire of Mulgrave merging into the City of Cairns.
-Its final chairman, John Nugent, won the mayorship of the combined City and continued to lead for another nine years.
+On 22 March 1995, the Shire merged into the City of Ipswich, as part of an effort to reform local government and create "super-cities".
+This occurred at the same time as the Shire of Albert merging into the City of Gold Coast, and the Shire of Mulgrave merging into the City of Cairns.
+The Shire or Moreton's final chairman, John Nugent, won the mayorship of the combined City of Ipswich and continued to lead for another nine years.